 We booked a half-day tour with Guesthouse Raicho to Kamikochi.

-From May to October, Kamikochi can be easily accessed by car and bus but in winter, the tunnels leading to the place is closed off to vehicles.
+From May to October, Kamikochi can easily be accessed by cars and buses but in winter, the tunnels leading to Kamikochi is closed off to vehicles.

-The guesthouse drove us to the start of the tunnel which took about 50 minutes.
-From there, we traversed the 1.3 km-long tunnel which was slightly inclined, then snowshoed to some of the main sights in Kamikochi.
+The guesthouse drove us to the entrance of the tunnel which took about 50 minutes.
+From there, we traversed the 1.3 km-long inclined tunnel and snowshoes the rest of our way to some of the main sights in Kamikochi.
 Hardly any locals were around and definitely no tourists as far as I could tell.

 The tour cost about S$80 per person and it was definitely worth it!

-We then took the same route to Matsumoto station to catch the bullet train back to Tokyo (with a stopover at Nagano).
+After the tour, we took a short break back at the Guesthouse and made our way back to Matsumoto station to catch the bullet train to Tokyo (with a stopover at Nagano).
 The bullet trains were, needless to say, covered by the JR pass.

 Day 11 & 12: Metropolitan Tokyo